Multicultural Affairs Affinity Communities (MAAC)

-MAAC is a place where all students can become involved in the multicultural, pluralistic community at SAIC.
-Multicultural Affairs Advisory Committee (MAAC) is a monthly convening, open to all student leaders of identity-based groups, and students.
+MAAC is a place where all students can become involved in the multicultural community at SAIC.
+Multicultural Affairs Affinity Communities (MAAC) is a monthly convening, open to all student leaders of identity-based groups, and students.
 MAAC is a place of intersectional* dialogue and activism around identity, and the shared and unique perspectives of community members.
 This includes, but is not limited to:

 - International students

-- Black, Brown, Indigenous, People of Color (BIPOC)
+- Black, Brown, Indigenous, and students of Color

 - Cultural/ethnic students